universal-model/react-todo-app-with-dependency-injection/README.md

     });

 ### 4. Create services
 Inject services by names to Services class constructor.
-Export 'getServices()' function that will return an instance of Services created by 'diContainer.create' function.
+In 'Inject' decorator the name of service is same as given in step 1. to 'bind' function Export 'getServices()' function that will return an instance of Services created by 'diContainer.create' function.
 Created 'Services' class instance contains injected services.

 **services.ts**